dstackai/dstack/docs/docs/index.md

 * [Tasks](tasks.md) &mdash; for scheduling jobs (incl. distributed jobs) or running web apps
 * [Services](services.md) &mdash; for deployment of models and web apps (with auto-scaling and authorization)
 * [Fleets](concepts/fleets.md) &mdash; for managing cloud and on-prem clusters
-* [Volumes](concepts/volumes.md) &mdash; for managing persisted volumes
-* [Gateways](concepts/volumes.md) &mdash; for configuring the ingress traffic and public endpoints

 Configuration can be defined as YAML files within your repo.

 #### 2. Apply configurations

-Apply the configuration either via the `dstack apply` CLI command or through a programmatic API.
+Apply the configuration either via the `dstack apply` CLI command (or through a programmatic API.)

-`dstack` automatically manages provisioning, job queuing, auto-scaling, networking, volumes, run failures, out-of-capacity errors, port-forwarding, and more &mdash; across clouds and on-prem clusters.
+> `dstack` automatically manages infrastructure provisioning and job scheduling, while also handling auto-scaling, port-forwarding, ingress, and more.

 ## Why dstack?

 `dstack`'s founder and CEO explains the challenges `dstack` addresses for AI and Ops teams.

 <iframe width="700" height="394" src="https://www.youtube.com/embed/yzVMp5Q0aPg?si=22QzF2OvtAybBWDg&rel=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+`dstack` streamlines infrastructure management and container usage, enabling AI teams to work with any frameworks across cloud platforms or on-premise servers.

 ## Where do I start?